-If the student graduates with a passing grade, the TypeWell Transcriber software can then be ordered and installed on the new transcriber's laptop.
-(The software can't be activated earlier since TypeWell software is sold only for use by graduates of the TypeWell transcribing course.)
+Once the transcriber graduates with a passing grade, the TypeWell Transcriber software can be installed and activated on their laptop.
+(The software shouldn't be activated earlier, since TypeWell software is licensed only for use by graduates of the transcribing course.)

-Immediately after the student graduates, the new transcriber should have a short period of guided practice time.
+Immediately after graduating, the new transcriber should have a short period of guided practice time.
 If possible, assign a mentor to the new transcriber and put in place procedures to assure that high-quality transcribing services will be provided to consumers.

 Ordering the Transcribing Software

-Once a transcriber completes the TypeWell transcribing course and receives a passing grade on the Final Report, he or she is eligible to purchase the TypeWell Transcriber software, or to have the software purchased for his or her use.
-If the software is purchased using a standard method of payment (credit card or PayPal), then it will be available immediately for installation and activation.
+Once a transcriber completes the Basic Skills Course or Refresher Course and receives a passing grade on the Final Report, they are eligible to license the TypeWell Transcriber software or to have it licensed (by an employer) for their use.
+If the software license is purchased using a standard method of payment (credit card or PayPal), then it will be available immediately for installation and activation.

-To provide full communication access services, the transcriber and reader should use two separate computers or devices, preferably linked wirelessly.
-To determine whether you should order the Basic or Premium version of the TypeWell Transcriber software, please see "Which version of the Transcriber software do I need?"
+To provide full communication access services, the transcriber and reader should use two separate computers or devices that are linked wirelessly.

-The TypeWell Everywhere program is not for classroom use.
-It is for the transcriber's personal use, so he or she can practice the abbreviations while typing emails, reports, instant messages, etc. This program lacks several important features that are necessary for providing communication access services, and so it does not replace the TypeWell Transcriber software.
+The TypeWell Everywhere feature is not for classroom use.
+It is for the transcriber's personal use, so they can practice the abbreviations while typing emails, reports, instant messages, etc. TypeWell Everywhere is integrated into the Transcriber software or it can be licensed as a standalone program.
+The standalone version lacks several important features that are necessary for providing communication access services, and so it does not replace the TypeWell Transcriber software.

-New transcribers receive a free trial of TypeWell Everywhere to use during or immediately following the the training (depending on whether they use a Windows or Mac personal computer.)
-Once this trial software expires, they can sign in to their transcriber account and extend that software license to continue using Everywhere.
+During their training, new transcribers actually receive a free trial of TypeWell Everywhere!
+They are welcome to use this trial software both during and immediately following the the training.
+Once this trial software expires, they can uninstall it and simply use the built-in version of Everywhere that comes with their Transcriber software program.
+Or, they can sign in to their TypeWell account and extend that software license to continue using the standalone version of Everywhere.